-Well, I returned home to California a different and more self-confident person.
+Well, I returned home to California a different and a more self-confident person.
 Not long after that, I became a member of a Baptist church in San Diego.
-I looked for ways to get involved in church: all of us ought to be active members of the church, the Body of Christ, and we each can find a place of ministry in the church.
+I looked for ways to get involved in ministry at church: all of us ought to be active members of the church, the Body of Christ, and we each can find a place of ministry in the church.
 Soon after that, I started out small in ministry, listening to children recite their memory verses.
 Later, the pastor asked me to help organize the men's retreat.

 But let me back up about eight years.
-When I was in university, I went to the Urbana Missions Conference, sponsored by Intervarsity Christian Fellowship.
+When I was in university, I went to the Urbana Student Missions Conference, sponsored by Intervarsity Christian Fellowship.
 We heard some inspiring teaching and lectures from people like John Stott and Elisabeth Elliot; Luis Palau and Billy Graham.
 One of the things they urged us young college students to do was to "Try missions for a short term - a summer or a year or two years - and see if the Lord might be leading you into full-time missionary work."
+That plea stayed in the back of my mind for many years after the conference.
 Well, even though I attended some smaller missions meetings in California in the following years, I did not act on that plea for nearly a decade.

 Then, just before the age of 30, I was praying to the Lord to "Shake me up," because I was feeling kind of complacent in my life, kind of static.
 Well, that's a dangerous prayer to pray.
 God did shake me up - whoa!
-"OK, Lord, You got my attention, what is it you want to say?"
-Well, at the next meeting of our singles group at church, one lady shared about her summer missions trip to Japan the previous summer.
+I won't give you the details of how God did that, but it was dramatic.
+"OK, Lord, you got my attention, what is it you want to say?"
+Well, at the very next meeting of our singles group at church, one lady shared about her summer missions trip to Japan the previous summer.
 She had joined a ten-week program that recruited about a hundred American and British Christians to be sent to churches all over Japan to teach English conversation lessons in the church, and after each lesson, a Japanese member of the congregation would give a short gospel message in Japanese.
 Hey ...
 I have heard about this type of thing before, how missionaries have used English lessons as a way of introducing Japanese people to the church and to the gospel.
+I believe the Lord wanted me to look at this program.
 It sounded like a good program, so I joined it the following summer.
 That was the first year of the Heisei era - 1989.